gemsolis/gemsolis/README.md

 👋 Hello there!
-I'm [Your Name], a passionate frontend developer with a focus on crafting delightful user experiences using React.js and Next.js.
+I'm Gem Solis, a passionate frontend developer with a focus on crafting delightful user experiences using React.js and Next.js.
 My journey in the world of web development has been fueled by a love for creating dynamic and responsive interfaces that bring ideas to life.

 🚀 What I Bring to the Table:
 React.js Mastery: With a solid foundation in React.js, I thrive on building modular and reusable components to create scalable applications.
 Whether it's state management, hooks, or context, I've got it covered.